Melky-Phoe/StateSmurf/TransitionSmurf/README.md

 # TransitionSmurf
-Library for moving on DiagramSmurf and logging transitions.
+API for moving on DiagramSmurf and logging transitions.
 Logs are used for integration testing of applications.

 State transition logs have `[TransitionSmurf]` prefix.
-On initialization, TransitionSmurf logs State Transition Table that is used.
-These logs have `[DiagramSmurf]` prefix.
+On initialization, State Transition Table is logged with `[DiagramSmurf]` prefix.

 ## Requirements